Guidelines was founded to fulfill a simple mission:

 that the professional societies will not, or cannot

-publish surveys of fees charged for architectural
+for legal reasons.
+We publish surveys of fees

-Also, the AIA and professional financial information
+Also, professional financial information

 companies tend to ignore the leading problems of